 YOUR NJ CONTRACT CHECKLIST

-Before Creating a Contract in New Jersey, Here are Some Basic Considerations to Think About:
+Before Creating and Then Signing a Contract, Here are Some Basic Considerations to Think About:

 Don’t just sign anything put in front of you.
 Read it… Look for ambiguities, terms that are vague and imprecise.
 What about context?
 Believe me, context does matter.

-Establish with precise clarity the price to be paid for the performance of the contract and any counter-offer to any quoted price.
-Do this in the negotiations before you recite it in the contract.
+Establish with precise clarity the price to be paid for its performance and any counter-offer that may be given.
+Do this in the negotiations before you write up the contract.

 Be sure you also clearly establish the terms of any financing, including the amount of any down payment, interest rate(s), dates for each installment payment, length of payment period, prepayments, contingencies for defaults and performance standards.

-Identify and list both foreseeable and/or unforeseeable events that could interfere with the performance of the contract, such as weather conditions, commodity, price fluctuations, labor slowdowns, stoppages, increases in material costs (ie., oil, gasoline) are the most frequent examples.
+Identify and list both foreseeable and/or unforeseeable events that could interfere with the performance of the contract, such as weather conditions, commodity price fluctuations, pandemics (think coronavirus), labor slowdowns, stoppages, increases in material costs (i.e., oil, gasoline) are the most frequent examples.

 Recite what the economic and/or legal consequences will be to either party should there be a breach of the contract.

-Once a valid contract has been made in New Jersey, often times there is not much an attorney can do, unless he/she has the opportunity to anticipate and prepare for potential issues in the draft document, and before both parties to the contract sign it.
+Once a valid contract has been made in New Jersey, often there is not much an attorney can do, unless he/she can anticipate and prepare for potential issues in the draft document, and before both parties to the contract sign it.

 Now That You Have a General Understanding of Contracts You Need to Know the Following: